DSS Service-Learning Course: Language and Power

 Course Details: “Topics in Service Learning: Language and Power” is a letter-graded course taught by Professor Steve Iams, spanning the second 7 weeks of the fall semester and the first 7 weeks of the spring semester.
 Scholars earn a total of 4 credits overall (2 credits per 7-week stage) and are required to commit to both the fall and spring because the spring course and service builds on the fall experience.
-We will meet once in September for an orientation to the course, then meet regularly from October 31, 2019 to March 19, 2020, with time off for winter break in between.
-In the fall, the course meets on Thursdays from 4:45 - 7:45 PM.
+We will meet once in late September for an orientation to the course, then meet regularly on Wednesdays evenings from Nov.
+2 - Dec.
+11. The exact class time for spring 2021 will be announced later on.
+Participating in both the fall and spring semester components is required.

 Eligibility to Apply: Students of all years who can commit to the above requirements are eligible to apply.
 Anyone with an interest in service-learning, language learning, or language teaching is encouraged to apply, regardless of your first language.
 A multilingual cohort of students is desired to facilitate learning from one another.